kangzhai/RNAI-FRID/README.md

 --nb (must be "True" or "False"): Train a Naive Bayes model with the generated features and default is "False".
 If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

 --dt (must be "True" or "False"): Train a Decision Tree model with the generated features and default is "False".
 If "test_set" is "None", output the 10-fold cross-validation results, otherwise output the test result.

+In the output feature file, each line represents the feature values of a sample (the last number of each line is the label), and the features are separated by spaces.

 # Reference
 If you use the codes, please cite the reference as below.